Elizabeth Carrow Woolfolk, PhD

 UT Speech & Hearing Center

-The center provides services to individuals with communication problems and serves as a training site for students in the Department of Speech, Language and Hearing Sciences.
+The center provides services to individuals with communication problems and serves as a training site for graduate students.

 Get to know us!